jdeeny/rust-chip8/README.md

 ## Introduction
 This crate contains tools to enable working with [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) virtual machine instructions and a CHIP-8 virtual machine simulator.
+It is intended to be used as the core of CHIP-8 emulators, CHIP-8 assemblers, CHIP-8 disassmblers, and other programs that need to deal with CHIP-8 instructions.

-Instruction defintions for the original CHIP-8 instruction set and several instruction set extensions are provided.
+Instruction definitions for the original CHIP-8 instruction set and several instruction set extensions are provided.
 Decoding and encoding functions are provided to enable converting from binary codewords to an abstract instruction representation and vice versa.